LarsMichelsen/nagios_downtime/README.md

-nagios_downtime can be used to schedule downtimes directly from monitored machines to automaticaly schedule downtimes in Nagios only with having access to the Nagios CGIs.
+nagios_downtime can be used to schedule downtimes directly from monitored machines to automaticaly schedule downtimes in Nagios only with having access to the Nagios CGIs or Multisite with having access to the Web API.
 There is no additional connection needed.

 You can schedule those downtimes automaticaly on system reboot by an init script.
-You could also run the script to schedule downtimes for special services e.g. during backups of databases. nagios_downtime can create a downtime in Nagios before shuting down the database to start the backup (add mode) and delete the downtime again when the backup is finished (del mode).
+You could also run the script to schedule downtimes for special services e.g. during backups of databases. nagios_downtime can create a downtime in Nagios/Multisite before shuting down the database to start the backup (add mode) and delete the downtime again when the backup is finished (del mode).

 Scheduling downtimes for planned downtimes gives you several advantages: